Grahamattic/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    Closure is used in the anonymous function within the personalDice(name) function.
+I can tell because the function is
+    enclosed in another function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    The logged string is always in the same format.
+The name of the dice roller could change.

 c.
 What is the lexical scope of `newRoll`?

+    The lexical scope of `newRoll` is the anonymous function that contains it, the personalDice(name) outer function, and
+    the global scope.

 ### Task 3 - Stretch Goals